bustlingbungus/Physics2D/README.md

 - Python compiler
 - pygame

-With pygame and all the included installed, simply compile and run main.py
+With pygame and all the included files installed, simply compile and run main.py